mesosphere/dcos-docs-site/pages/dkp/konvoy/1.4/release-notes/index.md

 #### Bug fixes

 - AWS: Fixes an issue preventing AWS ELBs from being tagged according to their corresponding Service annotations.
 (COPS-6482)
-- Air gapped: Include additional RPMs required for the Kubelet to install.
+- Airgapped: Include additional RPMs required for the Kubelet to install.
 (COPS-6345)
-- Air gapped: Fix a bug where an air gapped upgrade would fail due to the missing `kubernetes-cni` package, when installing `kubeadm`.
+- Airgapped: Fix a bug where an air-gapped upgrade would fail due to the missing `kubernetes-cni` package, when installing `kubeadm`.
 (COPS-6334)

 #### Component version changes